DGC Rarities Vol. 1: European version

-The European edition of the album, called Geffen Rarities Vol. 1 omits the tracks by Teenage Fanclub, Hole, Cell, and The Sundays.
-The album, however, adds a Butcher Bros. remix of "Dropout" by Urge Overkill and "Plague" by Maria McKee.
+The European edition of the album, called Geffen Rarities Vol. 1 omits the tracks by Teenage Fanclub, Hole, Cell, and the Sundays, but includes a Butcher Bros. remix of "Dropout" by Urge Overkill and "The Plague" by Maria McKee.
 "Dropout" began as a musical loop that had been recorded around the time of the band's 1993 album Saturation.
 The band never took the song particularly seriously.
 On the last day of recording, however, Blackie Onassis added guitar and vocals to it, which prompted Nash Kato to note that it sounded like "space folk".

 Reception

 Critical

 Stephen Thomas Erlewine of Allmusic gave the album a mixed review, awarding it three stars out of five.
 He felt that while all of the bands and musicians on the album had a recognizable style, the uneven quality of the recordings made the album only "a curiosity."
 He complimented "Pay to Play", calling it "interesting", as well as "Einstein on the Beach (For an Eggman)", noting that it is "looser and better than anything on August and Everything After", but ultimately he called the record "a mixed bag".
-The site eventually chose "Pay to Play", "Jamie", "Compilation Blues" and "Einstein on the Beach (For an Eggman)" as "picks" from the album.
-Matt LeMay of Pitchfork Media called the compilation "excellent", using it as the epitome of mid-1990s compilation releases that strove to make available rare songs from notable alternative artists.
+Allmusic eventually chose "Pay to Play", "Jamie", "Compilation Blues" and "Einstein on the Beach (For an Eggman)" as "picks" from the album.
+In 2007, Matt LeMay of Pitchfork Media called the compilation "excellent", citing it as an example of a compilation that made rare songs from notable alternative artists more available.

 Commercial

-Upon its release, DGC Rarities Vol. 1 charted at number 139 on the Billboard 200.
-In addition, the Counting Crows song "Einstein on the Beach (For an Eggman)" charted at number 45 on the Billboard Hot 100 Airplay chart, and it hit number one on the Billboard Modern Rock Tracks chart, making the band's first single to do so.
-Additionally, the Nirvana song "Pay to Play" received limited airplay on US rock radio in late 1994.
+DGC Rarities Vol. 1 reached number 139 on the Billboard 200.
+The Counting Crows song "Einstein on the Beach (For an Eggman)" reached number 45 on the Billboard Hot 100 Airplay chart and became the first Counting Crows song to reach number one on the Billboard Modern Rock Tracks.
+The Nirvana song "Pay to Play" received limited airplay on US rock radio in late 1994.